swarve/ayearlessordinary.com/_posts/2015-06-10-ciudad-perdida.md

 	<figcaption>The surrounding jungle</figcaption>
 </figure>

 After returning to the camp we stayed at the previous night, we had lunch, packed our things and left for the final cabanas.
-We arrived several hours later just as the biggest rain storm we saw for the entire trip was beggining.
-The cooks and other tour groups were unluckily caught in the rain & arrived drenched and covered in mud from slipping over on the river of a trail.
+We arrived several hours later just as the biggest rain storm we saw for the entire trip was beginning.
+The cooks and other tour groups were unluckily caught in the rain & arrived drenched and covered in mud from sliding off the side of the trails.

 ### Day 4

-By the final day we were keen to get back to Santa Marta as soon as possible, 1: because we had seen what we had come to see, and 2: because the champions league final was on at 2pm!
-We left camp eagarly around 5:30 in the morning and reached the first nights camp, for a break & fruit 2 hours later.
+By the final day we were keen to get back to Santa Marta as soon as possible, 1: because we had seen what we had come to see, and 2: because the UEFA Champions League final was on at 2pm!
+We left camp eagerly around 5:30 in the morning and reached the first nights camp, for a break & fruit 2 hours later.

 Finally, after another round of steep hills we reached El Mamey, the finish point where we enjoyed our final filling meal and headed back to Santa Marta (not soon enough!).